Year 10 students

 The Victorian Certificate of Applied Learning (VCAL) is designed to be an alternative for students to the standard VCE.

 VCAL focuses on hands-on learning and vocational training, developing students' literacy and numeracy skills, industry-specific skills, work-related skills and personal development skills.

 Swinburne offers full-time VCAL programs at intermediate and senior levels, each based on a particular skill area.

-Vocational Education and Training in Schools (VETiS) allows you to take on skills-based learning while completing your VCE or VCAL.
+Vocational Education and Training for Secondary Students (VETSS) allows you to take on skills-based learning while completing your VCE or VCAL.
 You’ll study one of our certificate-level courses and gain practical hands-on skills while you’re still at school.

 Depending on the course you could be studying on campus at Swinburne or at one of our partner schools.
 You can end up with two certificates and an easier path to further study, as well as improved opportunities for gaining employment.

-The skills and qualification you gain through VETiS can count towards a further certificate, diploma or advanced diploma.
+The skills and qualification you gain through VETSS can count towards a further certificate, diploma or advanced diploma.

 Pre-apprenticeships and apprenticeships